violitak/ezpaarse-middlewares/README.md

 Middlewares for ezPAARSE

 ## Specifications
 Each middleware must have its own directory, with `index.js` as entrypoint, and must export a function that will serve as `initiator`.
 The initiator function must return either the actual processing function, or a `promise` that will then return it.
 In case of failure during the initialization, returning an `Error` object (or rejecting the `promise`) will abort the job.
+The error object should be extended with a `status` property that specify the status code to send back (defaults to **500**), and optionally a `code` property for the ezPAARSE-specific status (inserted in the header **ezPAARSE-Status**).
+The error message will be inserted in the header **ezPAARSE-Status-Message**.

 The `processing function` takes the EC as first argument and a function to call when the EC should go on to the next middleware.
 Calling this function with an error will result in the EC being rejected.
 When there's no line left to read, the function will be called with `null` as EC.